abushamacd/PMS_Backend/readme.md

 ## Description:

-This is a project management system backend which I build in typescript language using NodeJS and ExpressJs.
+This is a project management system backend which I build in typescript language using NodeJS and ExpressJs in modular pattern.
 Here I follow modular pattern because modular pattern easy to debug and use MySQL for database, JWT for secutiry purpose, cloudinary for media management, zod for data validation and winston for log and many more.

 ## Main Features: